 Housekeeping actions that can increase the indoor quality the most target these air pollutant rich areas.
 Housekeeping tasks that, when performed regularly, have the biggest positive impact on indoor air quality are:

 - Vacuuming.
 Vacuuming is nothing less than reducing the amount of potential air pollutants that accumulate over time.
-Vacuuming regularly and often reduce the potential for all that dust to become airborne and decrease the indoor air quality.
-Obviously, vacuuming propels dust in the air as well; to get rid of it, open windows, and create an airflow that will carry dust outdoors.
+Vacuuming regularly often reduces the potential for all that dust to become airborne and decreases indoor air quality.
+Obviously, vacuuming propels dust in the air, getting rid of it, opening windows, and creating an airflow that will carry dust outdoors.
 Focus especially on vacuuming carpets and rugs (there the accumulation of air pollutants is the biggest).

 - Bedding.
 Bedding represents a favorable platform for dust, smoke, pollen, and other allergens.
-The key problem is that we usually sleep on the bedding for 8 hours per day and have direct contact with these pollutants.
+The key problem is that we usually sleep on the bedding for 8 hours per day and directly contact these pollutants.
 Try changing bedding at least once a week to increase the bedroom air quality during your sleep.

 - Drapes.
 Drapes are often overlooked.
-However, because they are placed near windows, they represent an obstacle for an indoor-outdoor, and visa versa, airflow.
+However, because they are placed near windows, they represent an obstacle for an indoor-outdoor, and vice versa, airflow.
 In such a way, they can accumulate a significant amount of air pollutants that are later released into indoor air.
-In order to decrease this deposit of airborne pollutants, wash and change drapes at least once a month.
+To decrease this deposit of airborne pollutants, wash and change drapes at least once a month.